dangazineu/github-terraform/SPEC.md

 **Why a Dedicated GitHub App is Required:**
 - SDK automation scripts need **Pull requests: Write** permission to create/close PRs
-- Cloud Build GitHub App only has **Pull requests: Read** permission (for triggers)
+- Cloud Build GitHub App (ID: typically 8-digit number like 80495728) only has **Pull requests: Read** permission (for triggers)
-- The SDK automation performs different operations than Cloud Build's repository access
+- The SDK Automation GitHub App (ID: your NEW_APP_ID like 1770057) has write permissions for PR automation
+- These are two separate apps serving different purposes

 #### 2.1.
 Create Dedicated GitHub App